greenelab/meta-review/manuscript.md

 In addition, authors are associated with their commits, which makes it easy for contributors to receive credit for their work and helps prevent ghostwriting [@RK9sIADd].
 Figure @fig:contrib and the GitHub [contributors page](https://github.com/greenelab/deep-review/graphs/contributors) summarize all edits and commits from each author, providing aggregated information that is not available on other collaborative writing platforms.
 Because our writing process, like others backed by the open git version control system (including Overleaf and Authorea), tracks the complete commit history, it also enables detailed retrospective contribution analysis.
-`TODO: confirm Overleaf and Authorea provide this type of git integration versus something more coarse`

 ![
 **Deep Review contributions by author over time.**